 - WebAIM’s accessibility checklist.

-- Here’s a comprehensive accessibility checklist from W3C.
+- Here’s an “easy checks” accessibility checklist from the W3C, and a more comprehensive accessibility checklist from W3C.

 Some Common Website Features that Are Not ADA Compliant